- Home >

 The Action Environmental Group works with a network of over a thousand experienced, trusted spill remediation contractors nationwide.
 Each spill is different: While some require extensive manpower and specialized machinery, others might only necessitate the assistance of one or two trained individuals.
 Knowing who to trust spill cleanup responsibilities to and what their credentials are is half the battle.

 Insurance companies want to know the cause and origin of spill events to help determine if they are covered by the current or previous insurance policies, or if they are not covered at all.
 The Action Environmental Group and Shield Engineering are well versed at determining the causes and origins of spill events.
 We can also help to create a comprehensive plan for insured parties to minimize future spill events.

 The Action Environmental Group and the team at Shield Engineering are ready for your call.
-Environmental spills happen when you least prepared for them but knowing what to expect can make the process easier and less stressful.
+Environmental spills often happen when you are least prepared for them but knowing what to expect can make the process easier and less stressful.